Math 100: Problem Solving

 MyUCLA gradebook, you must bring this to the attention of the

-in question, or the date of the exam, and before the end of the
+instructor within 10 calendar days of the date of the exam, and before the end of the

 quarter.
 Grading complaints not initiated within this period of time